Booking Onboard Activities On Your Disney Cruise

 • Booking early gives you more flexibility with timing, helps you plan around naps, sea days and dinner rotations, and allows you to board the ship feeling prepared instead of overwhelmed.

-What If You Cannot Get a Reservation?
+What If You Can’t Get What You Want?

 If something you want is sold out, do not panic.
 Cancellations happen often, and Disney typically holds some availability for onboard booking.